TheDaChicken/YoutubeLiveChannelRecorder/README.md

 # YoutubeLiveChannelRecorder
-  Records Youtube Livestreams for a certain channel until removed!
+  Records Youtube Livestreams for a certain channels in a list automatically until specific channel removed from the list!

 ## NOTE
   This is a server program.
 You will need to use the client in order to